shunkosa/apex-mock-web-service/README.md

 3. Upload stub API responses as zipped csv filed to static resource.

-4. Add records to custom metadata `Stub Webservice Setting` to manage the mapping between path and response, and status code.
+4. Add records to custom metadata `Stub Web Service Setting` to manage the mapping between path and response, and status code.

 5. https://YourDomain.my.salesforce.com/apexrest/stub/* is the dndpoint of the stub API.
 Get access token in any way and call it.
 If you're developing an integration from Salesforce.
 See also the following sample app setup steps.